jwrth/xDBiT_toolbox/README.md

 The pipeline uses a bash script, custom Python scripts, and many tools from the Drop-seq toolbox (Mc Caroll lab, Harvard Medical school) as well as Picard (Broad institute), which are all included in this toolbox.

+The pipeline was created in a Linux server environment and the STAR alignment step requires more than 30 GB RAM.

 ## Introduction

 ### Barcoding layout